Go back

 Federica: Really?

-Godly: But it’s not as good because it’s made on…
+Godly: But it’s not as good because it’s made on the electric stove.

 Godly: Yes, it’s not the same thing.
+Polenta must be made in a copper pan on a wood fire.

 Desserts

-Frederica: What else did you prepare?
+Federica: What else did you prepare?

-Godly: Plums cakes, for amongst other things.
+Godly: Plum cakes, amongst other things.

 Godly: We prepared it with candied fruit.